When you retire, how much will you have each year to live on?

 The future is uncertain.
-Choosing a suitable investment option for your fund is more difficult and more important than choosing a loaf of bread from a farmers’ market stall.
+Selecting a suitable investment option and making appropriate decisions for your fund is more difficult and more important than choosing a pastry from your favourite patisserie.
 And that is hard enough!

-Our reports allow you to easily understand the important decisions that need to be made about your superannuation strategy, what you can do now to improve your position, and have a low cost, easy to use, plan for the future.
+Our reports allow you to easily understand the important decisions that need to be made about superannuation strategy, what you can do now to improve a position, and obtain a low cost, easy to use, plan for the future.

 Why should you care?

 One of the most important decisions to be made with a superannuation fund is how to invest it.
 How much should be in assets that have an expected high rate of return, with some uncertainty, versus how much in assets that have much more certain, but lower, rates of return?